raspibolt/raspibolt/guide/bitcoin/blockchain-explorer.md

   $ sudo nano /data/homer/config.yml
   ```

-* In the "Bitcoin" group of the "Service" section, add the service configuration lines after `items` for the "Bitcoin" section to look like this:
+* In the "Bitcoin" group of the "Service" section, add the service configuration lines after `items` for the "Bitcoin" group to look like this:

   ```ini
    - name: "Bitcoin"